-Due to distinct characteristics, each project would require different models to ensure objectives are met and the operation goes smoothly.
+Due to distinct characteristics, each software development project would require different models to ensure are met and the operation goes smoothly.

 The Software Development Life Cycle (SDLC) is the process of planning, designing, creating, testing, and deploying high-quality software at the lowest possible cost and, ideally, in the shortest time.
 To accomplish this purpose, software engineering teams must select the best software development model for their organization’s needs, stakeholders’ expectations, and the project at hand.
 There are a few software development models, each with its benefits and drawbacks.